mauriziomattia/analyzeUpDownStatesFromMUAinMEA/README.md

 # analyzeUpDownStatesFromMUAinMEA
 Scripts in Matlab to extract multi-unit activity (MUA) from multi-electrode arrays (MEA) recording electrophysiological activity to detect and analyze cortical Up and Down states.

+Main script is "Summary.m" launching "analyzeUpDownStateVsRecordingSet.m".
+Analysis parameters are set in "setParamsAndOptions.m" for an example case.

 Library of scripts used in

 Ruiz-Mejias, M., Ciria-Suarez, L., Mattia, M., & Sanchez-Vives, M. V. (2011).